Resources for Minority-Owned Businesses

 CAP is specific to businesses located in New York.
 CAP provides multiple resources for certified minority-owned businesses – from networking to career assistance.
 One of their main goals is to connect qualified businesses with private sector contract opportunities.
 CAP also provides skills training for aspiring minority entrepreneurs so that they may have multiple career opportunities in the workforce.

 The NMSDC connects certified Asian, African-American, Hispanic and Native American businesses with corporate members to provide increased procurement and business opportunities.
 They host a number of events and conferences to facilitate networking and help minority-owned businesses get started.
-Check out their 2016 calendar for upcoming events and conferences.

 Black Enterprise Magazine is online magazine which provides business news, educational tools and minority business trends, as well as networking opportunities for African Americans.